bloch/Deep-Learning-Workshop/README.md

 ### Video Compression Demo 1 (demo1.mp4)

+The results of compression of demo1.mp4 (from the demo_videos directory) by the command

+      python video_demo.py 1 <model_type>

+where <model_type> is written in the video name.

 Link to videos(original & compressed version of each model): https://drive.google.com/drive/folders/1zaPk7vQ-wsh9XeZFB8gR5C4gGKoOI_Mj?usp=sharing

 #### A table that concludes the PSNR & SSIM results on demo1.mp4